The oldest bands still touring today

 The metal legends have been doing their unique thing since the mid-70s and we can't ever believe they'll call it a day - their Future Past tour heads to Australia in September 2024, then moves on to North America and finally South America, ending at the start of December.

 Guitarist Chris Stein met singer Deborah Harry in a band called The Stilettos in 1973, but formed their own band, called Blondie, in October 1974.
 2023 has seen the band play London's Crystal Palace Bowl with fellow traveller Iggy Pop and a well-received set at Glastonbury.
-2024 sees the band play Cruel World festival in California in May, followed by some outdoor shows in the UK and Ireland with Sting in June!
+2024 sees the band play a number of outdoor shows in the UK and Ireland with Sting in June!

 There have been numerous line-up changes and the loss of founding member Glenn Frey in 2016, but The Eagles headlined British Summer Time in Hyde Park in June 2022, with Don Henley and Joe Walsh still present and correct.
-Their Long Goodbye Tour, with guests Steely Dan, winds up Charlotte North Carolina on 16th March 2024.
+Their Long Goodbye Tour with Steely Dan wind up with five nights at Manchester's Co-Op Live and two final shows in the Netherlands.

-The Gang may have changed a bit over the years, but Robert "Kool" Bell continues to take the band's huge funk and R&B tunes around the world, with shows in Las Vegas planned for October 2024.
+The Gang may have changed a bit over the years, but Robert "Kool" Bell continues to take the band's huge funk and R&B tunes around the world, with a show in Birmingham and Liverpool set for July and dates in Las Vegas planned for October 2024.

 Having picked themselves up after the death of the great Charlie Watts, AND celebrated the release of a Number 1 album in 2023's Hackney Diamonds, Mick Jagger, Keith Richards and Ronnie Wood have lined up dates in North America and Canada, starting at Houston, Texas on 28th April and ending at Santa Clara, California on 17th July 2024.
 After that, who knows...?